atkin0/365-Group-Project/docs/peer_review_response.md

 - ✅ The get_reviews_for_games route uses POST when it should be GET.
 - ✅ The path /games/games/ is confusing.
 Remove the extra “games” so it’s just /games/.
 - ✅ /user/{user_id}/history uses GET, but make sure it only needs the user_id(or username?)from the path and not a request body.
+  - deleted request body
 - ✅ Same with /user/{user_id}/favorite.
 GET is fine as long as no body is used.
+  - deleted request body
 - ✅ The edit and publish review routes are using POST, but they should use PATCH for updates.
 - ✅ The edit/optional route should probably use PATCH too instead of POST.
 - ✅ You can combine the optional review edit and create into one function that adds or updates depending on if it already exists.
+  - did just as recommended
 - ✅ Some routes like /reviews/{review_id}/comments could benefit from a GET version to view comments, not just POST.
+  - added get comments

 Anthony Huang Schema/API Design
 - ❌ The settings table uses both id and user_id as primary keys.
 That can cause problems, it should just use one.
     - id is supposed to be id for setting
 - ✅ The User model is used in routes where only user_id is needed.
 It would be easier to just pass the ID.
+  - removed User model
 - ❌ The friends table only tracks one-way friendships.
 If users are supposed to be real friends, this should be two-way.
     - its more like a follow system
 - ...
 It’s not clear if a review can have more than one optional review.
 The design could explain that better.
 - ✅ There’s no endpoint to get the list of genres, even though each game has a genre ID.
 A /genres route would help.
+  - added get_genres and add genre
 - ✅ Comments don’t return the commenter’s username.
 That makes it harder to display who said what.
+  - added usernames
 - Most list endpoints don’t have a way to limit results.
 Adding limit and skip options would help.
 - ✅ Some routes that only get data (like search) use POST instead of GET.
 - There’s no clear error message format.
 It would be better to return errors in a standard way.
 - ✅ Some route names are repetitive, like /games/games/.
 These can be shortened.
-- Fields like text, description, and review_name are used in different places but mean similar things.
+- ✅ Fields like text, description, and review_name are used in different places but mean similar things.
 Try to use the same names.
+  - changed all instances of description to text, review_name means something else
-- Some endpoints return raw lists of data.
+- ✅ Some endpoints return raw lists of data.
 It might be better to wrap them in a response object for easier parsing on the frontend.
+  - created response objects

 Anna Grillo Code Review
 - ✅ add comments to recomendation algorithm - about how decisions are being made/why you chose 1.2 and 1.1 as the starting values
 - ✅ popular_recomendations, could do less work in the api call, make a helper function
+  - made a get game info function after getting games recommended
 - ✅ in display friends, can add another join on users to avoid the for loop where you get the user's id
 - ✅ "ORDER BY last_played" in popular_recomendations should possibly be desc, instead of getting the first 10 games they played
 - ✅ "ORDER BY time_played" in popular_recomendations should possibly be desc, instead of getting the first 10 games they played